tradlyplatform/marketplace-api/tradlyportal/docs/appfeatures.md

 ## Cart
 User able to add multiple items to his shopping cart to make a single transaction
 - When a user make a purchase from different sellers, A single transaction is created to show his purchase amount, amount charged on card, time, etc.
-- However unique orders will be created per seller to allow your users to track the shipment on seller level
+- However unique orders will be created per seller to allow your users to track the shipment on seller level.

+Did we miss anything?